braaannigan/climate_python_intro/README.md

 # Introduction to python for climate scientists
-The material here is aimed to climate scientists who work with data in netcdf files.
+This tutorial here is aimed to climate scientists who work with data in netcdf files.
-The aim of is to show that you can use python to carry out your analysis in a way that:
+The aim of the tutorial is to show that you can use python to carry out your analysis in a way that:
 * scales better to large datasets
 * is easier to write